-It happens that some classroom discipline issues are referred to the Dean of School Climate and Culture.
-This would include chronic minor problems listed above or major problems (i.e., chronic lateness; verbal abuse of the teacher by a child; signs of disrespect to a teacher or another adult on the staff; fighting; physical, sexual, or verbal harassment or bullying of a fellow student; violent behavior; stealing; smoking; vandalism; or the possession of drugs, drug paraphernalia, cigarettes, alcohol, dangerous items, or a weapon).
+It happens that some classroom discipline issues are referred to the administration of this school.
+This would include chronic minor problems listed above or major problems (i.e., chronic lateness; verbal abuse of the teacher by a child; signs of disrespect to a teacher or another adult on the staff; fighting; physical, sexual, or verbal harassment or bullying of a fellow student; violent behavior; stealing; smoking; vandalism; or the possession of drugs, drug paraphernalia, cigarettes, alcohol, dangerous items or a weapon).
 The administration handles such matters in a variety of ways depending on the severity of the incident.

-The school employs a progressive discipline system for minor acts of misbehavior to encourage students to change inappropriate behavior so that sanctions do not increase in severity.
-These may include Social Justice Restoration, Letter of Apology, Lunch Detention, School Community Service, in School Suspension, and out of School Suspension.
+The school employs a progressive discipline system for minor acts of misbehavior in order to encourage students to change inappropriate behavior so that sanctions do not increase in severity.
+For more serious acts students are often given conduct referral.
+Repeated violation of these rules and regulations may result in suspension from school or the non-re-registration of the child for the next school year.

-For more serious acts of misbehavior such as, but not limited to, fighting, stealing, vandalism, and harassment, the student may be given a conduct referral or may be immediately suspended for a period of one to five days.
+For more serious acts of misbehavior such as, but not limited to, fighting, stealing, vandalism, and harassment, the student is immediately suspended for a period of one to five days.
 In cases of vandalism, the parent must pay the full cost of the repair or replacement of the item before the child may return to school.
-In cases of theft, the item is either returned in good condition or the cost of placement is borne by the parent before the child can return to school.
-If there are serious and repeated violations the student may be asked to leave or be denied re-registration for the next school year.
+In cases of theft, the item is either returned in good condition or the cost of replacement is borne by the parent before the child can return to school.

-In cases where a child engages in a fight, which causes injury to another child or adult, the police may be summoned and then, the parents will be notified.
-Likewise, the possession of weapons, drugs or alcohol by a child is reported to the police.
+In cases where a child engages in a fight, which causes injury to another child or adult, the police may be summoned and, then, the parents will be notified.
+Likewise, the possession of drugs or alcohol by a child is reported to the police.
 The school reserves the right to request an expulsion for such an offense.